Moroccan frigate Tarik Ben Ziyad: Design and description

 Tarik Ben Ziyad has a length of 105.11 m, a beam of 13.02 m and draft of 3.6 m.
-The frigate has a displacement of 2,185 t and is powered by combined diesel or electric (CODOE) type propulsion, consisted of two 8100 kW SEMT Pielstick 20PA6B STC diesel engines, four 435 kVA/60 Hz generators, and one 150 kVA/60Hz emergency generator connected to two screws.
+The frigate has a displacement of 2,185 t and is powered by combined diesel or electric (CODOE) type propulsion, consisted of two 8100 kW SEMT Pielstick 20PA6B STC diesel engines, four 435 kVA/60 Hz generators, and one 150 kVA/60 Hz emergency generator connected to two screws.
 She has a top speed of 27.5 kn, range of 4000 NM with cruising speed of 18 kn, and endurance up to 20 days.
 The ship has a complement of 110 personnel, including 26 commissioned officers.

 The ship is armed with one OTO Melara 76 mm/62 gun and two 20 mm modèle F2 guns.
 For surface warfare, Tarik Ben Ziyad are equipped with four Exocet MM40 Block 3 anti-ship missile launchers and twelve vertical launching system cells for MBDA MICA anti-aircraft missiles.
 For anti-submarine warfare, she is equipped with two three-tube B515 torpedo tubes for MU90 Impact torpedo.

 Her sensors and electronic systems consisted of Thales SMART-S Mk2 air/surface surveillance radar, Thales LIROD Mk2 radar/electro-optical fire-control system, Thales KINGKLIP UMS 4132 sonar, Thales TACTICOS combat management system, Thales TSB 2520 IFF, two navigation radars, Thales VIGILE 100 ESM system, Thales SCORPION radar electronic countermeasure, and two TERMA SKWS chaff launchers.

 Tarik Ben Ziyad also has a hangar and flight deck for a 9 tonnes helicopter.
 The ship also has two rigid-hulled inflatable boats.